jrsousa2/Python/README.md

 ### Personal Python projects developed in VS Code

-Various projects that I've developed in Python, including:
+**Various projects that I've developed in Python, including:**
-- <br>AI video enhancement
+- AI video enhancement
-- <br>Speech recognition and transcripting / translation (PT to EN)
+- Speech recognition and transcripting / translation (PT to EN)
-- <br>Upward pitch shifting of speech (baby voice)
+- Upward pitch shifting of speech (baby voice)
-- <br>Play counts syncing between iTunes and Windows Media Player
+- Play counts syncing between iTunes and Windows Media Player
-- <br>Search, download and attachment of mp3 artwork (Apple or Discogs)
+- Search, download and attachment of mp3 artwork (Apple or Discogs)
-- <br>Searching and populating MP3 tags on the Discogs website automatically
+- Searching and populating MP3 tags on the Discogs website automatically
-- <br>Creation of stand-alone/static executables from Python codes
+- Creation of stand-alone/static executables from Python codes
-- <br>Fitting statistical models such as Logistics Regression using ML for parameter and goodness-of-fit optimization (in progress)
+- Fitting statistical models such as Logistics Regression using ML for parameter and goodness-of-fit optimization (in progress)
-- <br>Web scraping of tables on Wikipedia with BeautifulSoup
+- Web scraping of tables on Wikipedia with BeautifulSoup
-- <br>Automatic creation of formatted slides with formatted data scraped from Wikipedia (see final video created below)
+- Automatic creation of formatted slides with formatted data scraped from Wikipedia (see final video created below)
-- <br>Image, audio and video processing using ffmpeg
+- Image, audio and video processing using ffmpeg

 <br>
 <br>Video created from a powerpoint deck created automatically in Python (audio synced with ffmpeg):